ARM-software/ebbr/source/chapter2-uefi.rst

    * - Element
      - Description
    * - Console devices
-     - The platform must have at least one console device
+     - The platform must have at least one console device.
    * - `EFI_SIMPLE_TEXT_INPUT_PROTOCOL`
-     - Needed for console input
+     - Needed for console input.
    * - `EFI_SIMPLE_TEXT_INPUT_EX_PROTOCOL`
-     - Needed for console input
+     - Needed for console input.
    * - `EFI_SIMPLE_TEXT_OUTPUT_PROTOCOL`
-     - Needed for console output
+     - Needed for console output.
    * - `EFI_DEVICE_PATH_TO_TEXT_PROTOCOL`
-     - Needed for console output
+     - Needed for console output.
    * - `EFI_HII_STRING_PROTOCOL`
-     - Required by EFI shell and for compliance testing
+     - Required by EFI shell and for compliance testing.
    * - `EFI_HII_DATABASE_PROTOCOL`
-     - Required by EFI shell and for compliance testing
+     - Required by EFI shell and for compliance testing.
    * - `EFI_UNICODE_COLLATION2_PROTOCOL`
-     - Required by EFI shell and for compliance testing
+     - Required by EFI shell and for compliance testing.
    * - `EFI_BLOCK_IO_PROTOCOL`
-     - Required for block device access
+     - Required for block device access.
    * - `EFI_SIMPLE_FILE_SYSTEM_PROTOCOL`
-     - Required if booting from block device is supported
+     - Required if booting from block device is supported.
    * - `EFI_RNG_PROTOCOL`
-     - Required if the platform has a hardware entropy source
+     - Required if the platform has a hardware entropy source.
    * - `EFI_SIMPLE_NETWORK_PROTOCOL`
      - Required if the platform has a network device.
-   * - HTTP Boot (UEFI § 24.7)
+   * - HTTP Boot
-     - Required if the platform supports network booting
+     - Required if the platform supports network booting.
+(UEFI § 24.7)
-   * - `RISCV_EFI_BOOT_PROTOCOL` (UEFI § 2.3.7.1 and [RVUEFI]_)
+   * - `RISCV_EFI_BOOT_PROTOCOL`
-     - Required on RISC-V platforms
+     - Required on RISC-V platforms.
+(UEFI § 2.3.7.1 and [RVUEFI]_)

 The following table is a list of notable deviations from UEFI § 2.6.2.
 Many of these deviations are because the EBBR use cases do not require